nathanaeng/typing-test-CLI/README.md

 # Typing Test in C
+See the newest version, implemented in JavaScript and HTML/CSS [here](https://github.com/nathanaeng/typing-test).

 Over the summer, I made it my goal to learn how to type faster.
 There are lots of great websites out there (like [10fastfingers](https://10fastfingers.com/), [typingtest.com](https://www.typingtest.com/), and [typings.gg](https://typings.gg/)), but I figured I might as well practice coding at the same time - so I implemented a typing test in C!
 Find out how many words per minute you can type!

 ----